cdgriffith/FastFlix/README.md

 VP9 has limited support to copy some existing HDR10 metadata, usually from other VP9 files.
 Will have the line "Mastering Display Metadata, has_primaries:1 has_luminance:1 ..." when it works.

-AV1 is still in development, and as such none of them currently support setting mastering-display data through FFmpeg (aka not supported with FastFlix), but some do if you use them directly.
+AV1 is still in development, and hopefully all encoder will support it in the future, but only SVT AV1 works through ffmpeg as of now.

 * rav1e -  can set mastering data and CLL via their CLI but [not through ffmpeg](https://github.com/xiph/rav1e/issues/2554).
-* SVT AV1 - accepts a "--enable-hdr" flag that is [not well documented](https://github.com/AOMediaCodec/SVT-AV1/blob/master/Docs/svt-av1_encoder_user_guide.md), not supported through FFmpeg.
+* SVT AV1 - Now supports HDR10 with latest master ffmpeg build, make sure to update before trying!
 * aomenc (libaom-av1) - does not look to support HDR10

 ## HDR10+